TrustAGI-Lab/Awesome-Graph-Neural-Networks/README.md

-## Awesome papers on Graph Neural Networks.
+## Awesome resources on Graph Neural Networks.
+This is a collection of resources related with graph neural networks.

 ## Contents